Getting Things Done (GTD)

 Do an initial mind sweep

-If you’re just starting out with GTD, do a full mind sweep of all the "open loops" you can think of — anything you might need to take action on in the future.
-Add them as tasks to your Todoist Inbox now.
-Consult the GTD trigger list to help jog your memory for commitments you may have forgotten.
+Start with a full mind sweep of all the "open loops" you can think of — anything you might need to take action on in the future.
+This includes personal projects, work tasks, commitments, or things you want to do someday.

 Capture new tasks right away